 The target is immobilized and falls to the ground.

-What option do we have that is effective in halting a violent intruder intent on killing students that is non-lethal?
+What option do we have that effectively halts a violent intruder intent on killing students that is non-lethal?

 Do we put a police officer at every school in the nation?